mrciolino/wiki-backup/timeline.md

 - **Deep Gnome Lore:** *TODO*
 - **Fall of the Illithid Empire:** *TODO*
-- **Giants vs. Dragons War:** The Giants' defeat marks the end of the **Age of Giants** and the start of the **Age of Dragons**.
 - Spoops spends time under the name Myrkul and adventures as one of the dead 3.
 The Time of Troubles occurs.

 ## The Age of Giants (???
 BC - ???
 BC)
-- The largest and most powerful creatures on [Mardun](/locations/Mardun), their reign spread over Felldora and Felldun.
+- The race of Giants become the largest and most powerful creatures on [Mardun](/locations/Mardun), their reign spread over Felldora and Felldun.
-- They bread dinosaurs as beasts of burden as well as beasts of war.
+- Ancient structures are erected and dinosaurs are bred as beasts of burden.
 ### The Giants vs Dragon war
-- Eventually they went to war with the Dragons.
+- Eventually Dragons go to war with the Giants.
 - The great Giant leader **Blavog**, who rode a T-rex into battle, lead the final assault against the Dragons, but could not match up to their air superiority.
 - The Giants lost, and they became scattered across the world only the be hunted to near extinction or pass their genes off to other races (who became larger after the fact).
+- An ancient Cyclopian dungeon in what is now known as the Celestial Vale is shut away, which housed a portal that could lead to potentially anywhere.

 ## The Age of Dragons (???
 BC - ~2100 BC)
 - With no creatures on earth left to challenge them, Dragons become the hegemonic power of Mardun. **Cosmos, the Champion of the Skies**, declares to all Mardun that the Age of Dragons has begun.
-All major powers remaining on Mardun, be they Orc, Goblin, or Elvish, are under dominion of the Dragons.
+All major powers remaining on Mardun, be they Giant, Orc, Goblin, or Elvish, are under dominion of the Dragons.
+- Dragons migrate to the lands of Dracofell, which becomes a holy land to their kind.
+Only Dragons, dragonborn, and kobolds may enter it.
-- **2150 BC:** Birth of **[Inferno](/characters/inferno)**, who would go on to become the longest living dragon.
+- **2150 BC:** **[Inferno](/characters/inferno)**, who would go on to become the longest living dragon, is born in Dracofell to parents **Blazius** and **Ierris**.
 - **[Darmuth](/characters/darmuth)**'s body begins to form in response to the heightened levels of magic on Mardun.
 - **Rise of the [Pythagorean Empire](/organizations/The-Pythagorean-Empire):**
 	- Arcanographers, Astronomers, and Line-walkers pool their knowledge together to discover the existence and paths of the three leylines that exist on Mardun: The leylines of **Vitality**, **Flux**, and **Insight**.
   - The multi-century leyline project, where the three leylines are aligned together, completed and **Pythas Prime** founded at the point of their union.
   - The Arcanomancers of Pythas Price harness **[Runic Magic](/magic/runes)**, the first form of magic that can be harnassed without natural or divine forces.
 The field that would be known as Wizardry is begun.
   - Asmal, an accomplished Arcanomancer (proto-wizard), is imprisoned in Pythas Prime for his dangerous and heretical ideas concerning the "antipode" powers of Vitality, Flux, and Insight.
 He is given the title of "*Asmal the Mad*".
   - Dragons from Dracofell, where the antipode of Pythas Prime is located, grow concerned that the new power harnessed by mortals could threaten their strength, and coordinates a massive assault on Pythas Prime.
-Despite their magic, the Arcanomancers' magic is too primitive to fight off Dragons.
+Despite their strength, the Arcanomancers' magic is too primitive to fight off Dragons.
 #### **~2100 BC:** The **Desolation of Asmal**
 - Asmal, the Mad of Pythas Prime, is freed from Pythas Prime after 80 years of captivity during the Dragon assault by a cult of followers who gained interest in his heretical ideas.
 They decide to make the very long and perilous journey to Dracofell to get revenge on the Dragons.
 - Asmal reaches Dracofell undetected, and his thesis is correct that an enormous amount of "negative energy" has built up at the antipode of Pythas Prime.